-Students are supervised in the Practicum by a person with an MSSW degree from a Council on Social Work Education (CSWE) accredited program and at least two-years, post-graduate experience.
-This person is vetted and approved by the School as the Practicum Instructor after submitting credentials to the OFE, and is required to complete the new Practicum instructor training either in person at the bi-annual Practicum Instructor Development Institute or online through the OFE's database
+Students are supervised in the Practicum by a person with a BSW degree from a Council on Social Work Education (CSWE) accredited program and at least two-years, post-graduate experience or an MSSW.
+This person is vetted and approved by the School as the Practicum Instructor after submitting credentials to the OFE, and is required to complete the new Practicum instructor training either in person at the bi-annual Practicum Instructor Development Institute or online through the OFE's database.